-(1)Adjusted net income attributable to Jazz Pharmaceuticals plc, as used in this report, is a non-GAAP financial measure that excludes certain items from GAAP income from continuing operations attributable to Jazz Pharmaceuticals plc.
-For more information on our presentation and calculation of adjusted net income attributable to Jazz Pharmaceuticals plc, and a reconciliation of adjusted net income attributable to Jazz Pharmaceuticals plc, and a reconciliation of adjusted net income attributable to Jazz Pharmaceuticals plc, and a reconciliation of adjusted net income attributable to Jazz Pharmaceuticals plc, and a reconciliation of adjusted net income attributable to Jazz Pharmaceuticals plc to GAAP income from continuing operations attributable to Jazz Pharmaceuticals plc, see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" in the 10-K.
+Adjusted net income attributable to Jazz Pharmaceuticals plc, as used in this report, is a non-GAAP financial measure that excludes certain items from GAAP net income attributable to Jazz Pharmaceuticals plc.
+For more information on our presentation and calculation of non-GAAP adjusted net income attributable to Jazz Pharmaceuticals plc, and a reconciliation of non-GAAP adjusted net income attributable to Jazz Pharmaceuticals plc, see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" in the Company's 2015 Annual Report on Form 10-K.